 Uninsured motorist example: You get into a crash resulting in medical bills totaling $20,000.
 Ordinarily you could file a claim for $20,000 from the at-fault motorist’s bodily injury liability coverage, but since the other driver is uninsured, you need to tap into your uninsured motorist insurance.
 So long as your limits are above $20,000, you should be able to recoup all losses.

 When you get behind the wheel it is always best to be fully covered by an insurance policy.
 Adding additional UIM will keep you from further distress if you are injured by an uninsured motorist.

-Should you be involved in an accident with an uninsured or underinsured motorist, contact Davis & Ferber LLP at (866) 4-SUCCESS or (631) 543-2900.
+Should you be involved in an accident with an uninsured or underinsured motorist, contact Davis & Ferber LLP at (631) 543-2900.
 We will conduct a thorough investigation of the facts and circumstances of your accident.
 We will prepare and file all documentation to seek the recovery you deserve, and will be your representative in all legal matters, including insurance interactions.